-Chen Cheng, PhD (Northwestern University) began as an Assistant Professor in the research track at the Johns Hopkins Carey Business School in 2016.
-She is interested in incentives in organizations.
-Her works focus on how disagreement in organizations affects contract design and ownership, how political institutions affect politicians' incentives to experiment, and how formal and informal institutions interplay.
+Dr. Chen is interested in governance in general.
+Her current work studies 1) how disagreement in organization affects contract design and ownership, 2) How political institutions affect politicians' incentives to experiment and 3) how formal and informal institutions interplay.

 - Ph.
 D, Economics, Kellog School of Management - Northwestern University

 - BA, Economics, Huazhong University of Science and Technology

 - Moral Hazard in Teams with Subjective Evaluations RAND Journal of Economics Vol. 52, Issue 1, Spring 2021